Mistaken-identity/Mistaken-Identity/README.md

-### Web developer
-Machine learning
-Learning Software engineering
+### Software engineering
+I'm currently learning ML and AI

 <!--
 **Mistaken-identity/Mistaken-Identity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.